4.2 Conducting the Initial Safety Assessment

 2. Analyze DFCS history involving parent and all children in the home in accordance with policy 19.10 Case Management: Analyzing DFCS History.

-3. Contact the reporter, if known, when clarification and/or additional information related to child safety and the allegations of maltreatment is needed.
+3. Contact the reporter, if known, when clarification and/or additional information related to child safety and allegations of maltreatment is needed.

 4. Complete attempts to locate the alleged child victim(s) to assess child safety including but not limited to: